About

 Deputy Commander

-Colonel Joel Luker is the Deputy Commander, Air Force Research Laboratory (AFRL), Wright-Patterson Air Force Base, Ohio.
-He aids the commander in leading more than 12,500 people to execute a 7.5 billion dollar budget to discover, develop, and integrate warfighting technologies for the United States Air Force (USAF) and United States Space Force (USSF).
-He oversees a 127 million dollar budget to upgrade state-of-the-art research facilities distributed globally across 21 sites, and he directs the AFRL Headquarters’ (HQ’s) daily operations, including managing the 219 million dollar AFRL HQ budget.
-Colonel Luker is the senior military advisor for over 525 Air Force and Space Force officers.
+Col. Karl W. Seekamp is Deputy Commander of the Air Force Research Laboratory (AFRL), Wright-Patterson Air Force Base, Ohio.
+He aids the commander in leading more than 12,500 people to execute a 5-billion-dollar budget to discover, develop, and integrate warfighting technologies for the United States Air Force (USAF) and United States Space Force (USSF).
+He oversees a 127-million-dollar budget to upgrade state-of-the-art research facilities distributed globally across 21 sites, and he directs the AFRL Headquarters’ (HQ) daily operations, including managing the 219-million-dollar AFRL HQ budget.

 Close Button